GPUOpen-LibrariesAndSDKs/Radeon-ReLive-VR/README.md

 GearVR and Oculus Go controllers have less buttons than the Vive controllers.
 The following limitations apply:
 - Controller position is emulated using the elbow model
-- The grip key of the Vive controller is not available on GearVR/Go controllers
+- The *grip* button of the Vive controller is not available on GearVR/Go controllers
-- A click on the top edge of the trackpad maps to the press of the System button on the original Vive controller.
+- A click on the top edge of the trackpad maps to the press of the System button on the original Vive controller
-- A click on the bottom edge of the trackpad maps to the press of the Menu button on the original Vive controller.
+- A click on the bottom edge of the trackpad maps to the press of the Menu button on the original Vive controller
-- There is no analog trigger button.
-Games requiring analog trigger have limited functionality.
+- There is no analog *trigger* button.
+Games requiring analog trigger might have limited functionality
-- The Back button on the GearVR/Go remote exits the app.
+- The *Back* button on the GearVR/Go remote exits the app